 “We are using this as an opportunity to extend our sense of school community,” says Feld.
 “It’s actually been quite beautiful.”

-“Our Jewish day school partners have been doing an incredible job making sure students stay connected and continue receiving exemplary academic instruction in these unprecedented times,” says Connie Kanter, CEO of the Samis Foundation, an organization that provides grants to support K-12 Jewish education in Washington state and initiatives in Israel.
+“Our Jewish day school partners have been doing an incredible job making sure students stay connected and continue receiving exemplary academic instruction in these unprecedented times,” says Connie Kanter, CEO of the Samis Foundation, an organization that provides grants to support K-12 Jewish education in Greater Seattle area and initiatives in Israel.
 Samis supports scholarships, tech education, special needs and professional development for seven Jewish day schools in the Seattle area.
 The Foundation has put a particular emphasis on supporting the schools’ technology needs for the past decade.
 “We hope other educators in the public and private sectors can benefit from our schools’ models.”

 While schools and families are taking this tough situation one day at a time, 10 years from now, some are optimistic that students will look back at this moment with reflection.